matheusinfingardi/libft/README.md

 # 💠 **LIBFT**

-> _`libft` is the inaugural project in the School 42 common core curriculum, aimed at developing a custom C library._
+> _`libft` is the first project in the School 42 common core curriculum, aimed at developing a custom C library._

 ----------